tomjwells/coti-node-monitoring/README.md

 ## Step 1) Run the Coti Node

 This setup uses a Docker network called `gateway` (that we create) to communicate between the two projects.
 You can check if this network exists on your system using `docker network ls`.
-If it exists, you don't need to do anything.
+If it exists, you needn't do anything.
 If it does not exist, it can be created with `docker network create --driver=bridge --attachable --internal=false gateway`.
 Or, in one line:

 ```
 [[ $(docker network ls) == *"gateway"* ]] && docker network create --driver=bridge --attachable --internal=false gateway